gogovan/flutter-label-printer/README.md

 }
 ```

+2. Depending on your printer, you may need to include SDKs for the printer in order for your project to build.
+Refer to manufacturer manual for installation details.
+   1. In particular for iOS, you may need to include the SDK Framework in your project and set the Target to the `flutter_label_printer` pod.

-2. Depending on the connection technology your printer device requires, do the following steps:
+3. Depending on the connection technology your printer device requires, do the following steps:

 ## Bluetooth